 Top 10 Herbal Plants

 The bitter taste of this vegetable can turn you off.
 However, it can help regulate blood sugar levels and is very helpful among mild non-insulin diabetics.
 Take a handful of its leaves, chop and boil in a glass of water for 15 minutes.
-Allow to boil without cover to eliminate any harmful toxins.
+Allow boiling without cover to eliminate any harmful toxins.
 Cool and strain.
-Recommended dosage is to take 1/3 cup three times a day after meals.
+The recommended dosage is to take 1/3 cup three times a day after meals.

 Pepper Elder or Shining Bush

 This herbal plant can help lower down uric acid.
 If there is an increased level of uric acid in the body, these substances are deposited in the joints, thus leading to disorders like rheumatism and gout.
 The leaves are boiled for 15 minutes and the concoction is consumed three times a day.
 One and a half of its leaves to 2 glasses of water is the recommended proportion.

 Acapulco or Ringworm Bush

 It is known for its anti-fungal effects and can treat skin infection such as tinea Flava, ringworm, athlete’s foot, and scabies.
 It has diuretic and purgative effects, too.
 To treat skin infections, take fresh or matured leaves and pound them to produce a poultice.
 Apply this poultice like soap to the affected area 1-2 times per day and rinse with water.

 The guava fruit is a delicious treat and it contains vitamin C. The leaves can be boiled and the concoction can be used as a mouthwash to treat gum infections and tooth decay.
 In addition to this, it can also be used to wash wounds.
 The bark of the guava tree is also helpful to treat diarrhea.
 The process of preparation for this is by boiling the bark and offering the liquid to the person with loose bowel problems.